jurdnf/ComfyUI-JurdnsModelSculptor/README.md

 - **Jurdn's Model Sculptor (SDXL)** - For SDXL models
 - **Jurdn's Model Sculptor (SD3)** - For Stable Diffusion 3 models

+Finetuned versions of the above architectures (such as Illustrious, because it is based on SDXL)

 ## How to Use

 1. **Connect your model** from "Load Diffusion Model" directly to a Model Sculptor node